HL7/davinci-deqm/source/pages/indv-reporting.md

 * Do not remove this line (it will not be displayed) {:toc}

-Guidance -- Individual Reporting

 ## Introduction

-In addition to the data exchange scenario, this implementation guide also supports measure reporting scenarios.
 Measure reporting scenarios include individual patient level quality reporting scenario (referred to as individual reporting) and summary level quality reporting scenario (referred to as summary reporting).
 This section provides guidance to the individual reporting scenario.

 An individual patient level report contains quality data for one patient for one or more Clinical Quality Measures (CQMs), where the data